 Girl, don’t worry, you are not alone.
 Regardless of how much you plan, you will probably experience travel stress.
 The International Association for Medication Assistance for Travelers, IAMAT, defines travel stress as the situational pressures, anxiety, or challenges of traveling.
 Although I constantly travel, travel day is always stressful.
 I, too, experience travel stress, and for a good reason.

-- Pack Smart and Efficiently:
+- Pack Smart and Efficiently

 One of the most stressful activities when traveling is packing.
 A previous post discusses the packing must-haves to ensure you have everything you need.
 To provide a smooth travel day, create a packing list in advance.
 Make a checklist of essential items you will need during your trip to avoid last-minute panic and ensure you don’t forget anything important.
 Check items that will be in your checked luggage and essential items that will be in your carry-on.
 Secondly, pack strategically: organize your belongings efficiently and use packing cubes or compression bags you can buy at Amazon.
-Doing this will save space and make it easier to find what you need once you start unpacking at your destination.
-Lastly, prepare your bag efficiently.
-Pack your bag/purse with all the items you’ll need during the journey, such as travel documents, medications, electronics, and entertainment.
-The primal rule when it comes to packing is to put your irreplaceable items in your carry-on because you will have them.
-I usually pack replaceable pieces like clothes in the suitcase that will go to baggage claim.
-Things like documents, expensive clothes, medications, and others are in my carry-on or personal bags.

 - Double-Check Travel Documents and Essentials

-The second step to take is to organize all the travel documents.
-Keep your passport, tickets, identification, and necessary visas or permits in a secure, easily accessible place.
-I use a passport holder from Amazon, where I keep my passport, COVID-19 vaccination card, and ticket.
-It helps me keep everything in one place, stay organized, and know where the vital documents are throughout my travel journey.
 The last thing to do is to prepare a digital backup.
-Take photos or scan important documents and store them securely on your smartphone or the cloud as a backup.
+Please take photos or scan important documents and store them securely on your smartphone or the cloud as a backup.
 I usually create a Google Drive folder to keep all the digital travel documents.
 Google Drive keeps everything safe and secure, making your documents easy to access.
-You can download the Airflight app to get a digital version of your ticket.
-Although I have an American Airlines app and usually have an E-ticket, when I get to the airport, I always ask for a printout ticket in case my phone dies.
+You can download the airline flight app to get a digital version of your ticket.
+Since I constantly fly on American Airlines, I have the App to get my E-ticket.
+However, although I have the app and the E-ticket, when I get to the airport, I always have a printout ticket to have in case my phone dies.
+Having your documents and essential items organized alleviates the stressors of the travel day.
+Having both digital and physical ensures you have a backup if you lose access to one or the other.

-- Plan your transportation:
+- Plan your transportation

 The third most important thing to check on the day of your travel is transportation.
 First and foremost, check traffic and weather conditions.
-As a Rhode Islander, I usually underestimate the feasibility of getting to the airport, passing security, and making it in my window seat on the plane in less than forty-five minutes.
+As a Rhode Islander, I usually underestimate the feasibility of getting to the airport, passing security, and making it to my window seat on the plane in less than forty-five minutes.
 Rhode Island has a small airport, and the TSA line is less crowded, so it usually takes me 20 minutes to check in and get on the plane.
-However, one thing I have faced more often than none is flight delays.
+However, one thing I have faced more often than not is flight delays.
 Some delays were due to weather or mechanical issues.
 Although these delays are inevitable, they can interrupt your plans, especially if you have a layover and are at risk of missing your second flight.

 - Double-check the layover instructions.